qcri-social/AIDR/API-documentation.md

 * `min_confidence`: Include only those documents for which the `confidence` of the specified `classifier_code` is greater than `min_confidence`.
 Is Java `float` type.

-## Generate CSV of all tweets (only tweet-ids), filtered by user's selection criteria
+## Generate CSV of all tweets (only tweet-ids), filtered by selection criteria

 POST `.../persister/filter/genTweetIds?collectionCode=XXX`